Caddickbrown/SApps/README.md

 Journal Prompter is a simple HTML file that generates a random journal prompt on command.

-The user clicks a button and the app generates a random prompt from a list of prompts.
-The app is designed to be as lightweight as possible.

-The hope was that it would be a self contained file with everything in place and doesn't need to link to anything else.
-There is some formatting in there as well though - I added a font, but it’s more of an optional extra.

-Functionally it seems to work well, I even added a copy button for easy transferring to a journal or other file.

 ## Background
 I wanted a quick way to get a journal prompt on command, from a file that doesn't require installation, and that could work on any computer - even from a USB Drive.
-I couldn't find anything that fit my needs, so I made my own.

 ## Usage
 1. Download the latest release.
 2. Open `JP_vx.x.html` in your browser of choice.
-3. Click the button to get a prompt
+3. Click the button to get a prompt.
-4. Click the copy button to copy the prompt to your clipboard
+4. Click the copy button to copy the prompt to your clipboard.
-5. Paste the prompt into your journal or other file
+5. Paste the prompt into your journal or other file.

 ## Features
 - Randomly generates a prompt from a list
-- Copy to clipboard button
+- Copy to clipboard
-- 550+ prompts!
+- 550+ prompts
 - No installation required
 - Works on any computer
 - Works from a USB Drive